-- 1 A technical review statement is a statement made by the technical reviewer that provides a summary of - 2 the review process and the reviewer's conclusion of the technical review.
-The statement includes the - 3 summarised conclusions of the technical review findings.
-If the technical reviewer determines that a - 4 conclusion cannot be expressed, the review statement should cite the reason(s).
+- 2 Evidence is the data sources, estimation and assessment methods or tools, and documentation used to - 3 estimate the impacts and that support the assessment report and the assessment statement.
+Evidence - 4 should be sufficient in quantity and appropriate in quality. - 5 Technical review report and technical review statement - 6 A technical review report is a report, completed by the technical reviewer, that documents the process - 7 that was undertaken to evaluate the assessment report in accordance with the criteria and scope of the - 8 review and that demonstrates how the impact assessment fulfills the key recommendations followed. - 9 A technical review statement is a statement made by the technical reviewer that provides a summary of - 10 the review process and the reviewer's conclusion of the technical review.
+The statement includes the - 11 summarized conclusions of the technical review findings.
+If the technical reviewer determines that a - 12 conclusion cannot be expressed, the review statement should cite the reason(s).

-5 Materiality
+13 Materiality

-- 6 Materiality is the concept applied to determine if errors, omissions or misrepresentations in information - 7 could affect an assessment statement regarding GHG, sustainable development and/or transformational - 8 impacts.
-Materiality is a discrepancy or difference between the reported impacts and the impacts that - 9 could have been reported following the proper application of the guidance.
-It has quantitative and - 10 qualitative aspects. - 11 When assessing quantitative materiality, a materiality threshold is established.
-Errors, omissions or - misrepresentations are considered to be material if they cause the estimated results to be overestimated - 13 or underestimated by more than the threshold allows.
-Materiality of misstatements is considered - 14 individually and in aggregate with all misstatements.
-Some items may also be material by their omission. - 15 For example, a user makes a small error in calculating the GHG emission reductions of a policy.
-The error - 16 results in an overstatement of GHG emission reductions by 12% compared to what the estimate would - 17 have been if the error were not made.
-This discrepancy is significant enough that GHG emission - 18 reductions overstate those achieved beyond the established 10% materiality threshold.
-This error is - 19 considered material and the verifier would require the user to correct the error. - When assessing qualitative materiality, the reviewer determines whether the assessment conforms to the - 21 eligibility or applicability criteria of the guidance, methods, tools or requirements being applied.
-Some - 22 qualitative discrepancies can be considered material.
-While the ICAT series of guidance provides a - 23 flexible approach and does not set eligibility or applicability criteria, other external guidance, methods, - tools or requirements that the user is following may do so. - 25 In determining whether to apply the concept of materiality, users should consider the aspects that are - 26 needed to achieve their objectives.
-While the materiality concept is commonly applied to GHG impact - 27 assessments, it can be applied for sustainable development or transformational impacts as well.
+- 14 Materiality is the concept applied to determine if errors, omissions or misrepresentations in information - 15 could affect an assessment statement regarding GHG, sustainable development and/or transformational - 16 impacts.
+Materiality is a discrepancy or difference between the reported impacts and the impacts that - 17 could have been reported following the proper application of the guidance document.
+It has quantitative - 18 and qualitative aspects. - 19 When assessing quantitative materiality, a materiality threshold is established.
+Errors, omissions or - 20 misrepresentations are considered to be material if they cause the estimated results to be overestimated - 21 or underestimated by more than the threshold allows.
+Materiality of misstatements is considered - individually and in aggregate with all misstatements.
+Some items may also be material by their omission. - 23 For example, a user makes a small error in calculating the GHG emission reductions of a policy.
+The error - results in an overstatement of GHG emission reductions by 12% compared to what the estimate would - 25 have been if the error were not made.
+This discrepancy is significant enough that GHG emission - reductions overstate those achieved beyond the established 10% materiality threshold.
+This error is - 27 considered material and the verifier would require the user to correct the error. - 28 When assessing qualitative materiality, the reviewer determines whether the assessment conforms to the - 29 eligibility or applicability criteria of the guidance, methods, tools or requirements being applied.
+Some - 30 qualitative discrepancies can be considered material.
+While the ICAT series of guidance documents - 31 provides a flexible approach and does not set eligibility or applicability criteria, other external guidance, - 32 methods, tools or requirements that the user is following may do so. - 33 In determining whether to apply the concept of materiality, users should consider the aspects that are - 34 needed to achieve their objectives.
+While the materiality concept is commonly applied to GHG impact - 35 assessments, it can be applied for sustainable development or transformational impacts as well.

-28 Assurance
+36 Assurance